thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 If you want to let Microsoft managed the rollout via the CFR process, search for "Secure Boot" in the settings catalog to find the relevant policies.
 ![Policy](/assets/images/2025-09-03-SecureBoot-Cert-Expiration/SettingsCatalog-MicrosoftManaged.png?raw=true "Microsoft managed rollout of secure boot certs")

 >NOTE: It seems these policies doesn't always work, even with the December 2025 patch.
 Intune returns an error 65000.
 Still waiting for a response from Microsoft.
-In the meantime, you can apply the corresponding registry instead, using a PowerShell script.
+In the meantime, you can apply the corresponding registry key instead, using a PowerShell script.
 You can download it from [my github here](https://github.com/thisisevilevil/IntunePublic/blob/main/PowerShell%20Scripts/Secure%20Boot%20Certificate%20Deployment/Deploy-SecureBootCert-MicrosoftCFR.ps1)

 ### Option 3 - Self-managed rollout using Intune policies